taurus-org/taurus/doc/source/devel/howto_macros.rst

 This chapter describes an advanced alternative to writting macros as Python_ classes.
-If words like *inheritance*, *polimorphism* sound like a lawyer's horror movie then you probably should only read on if someone expert in sardana told you that the task you intend to do cannot be accomplished by writting macro functions.
+If words like *inheritance*, *polimorphism* sound like a lawyer's horror movie then you probably should only read this if someone expert in sardana already told you that the task you intend to do cannot be accomplished by writting macro functions.

-The simplest macro that you can write **MUST** obey the following rules:
+The simplest macro class that you can write **MUST** obey the following rules:

     * Inherit from :class:`Macro`
     * Implement the :meth:`Macro.run` method